Stukent, Inc. Privacy Policy

 We always seek to improve our Services to you, and that requires that we collect, store, share, and use information about you and your usage preferences.
 As we do so, we are absolutely committed to protecting your privacy and the security of your personal information and that of your customers.

 In this Privacy Policy, we use the word “Data” to describe all the information we collect that relates to you and your use of our Services.
 “Data” is broken into different categories, which are defined in the “Data We Collect and How We Use It” section of this Privacy Policy.
 We may refer to the different categories separately, but when we use the word “Data,” we mean all the different categories described in this Privacy Policy.
 Because of the nature of our Services, the term “Data” also includes the information, including personally identifiable information, you gather, upload, or is otherwise processed when you use the Services.
 We do not collect and process personally identifiable information without your consent.
-We rely on your compliance with our Terms and Conditions or other agreement(s) you may have with us to process your Data.
+We rely on your compliance with our Terms and Conditions or other agreement(s) you may have in place with us to process your Data.

 The term “Data” does not apply to de-identified, anonymized, and aggregated data that may be derived from Data, that cannot be reasonably connected with any individual, (“De-identified Data”).
 We hold all rights in and may use De-identified Data for our own purposes in any legal manner and without attribution or compensation to any person.

 This Privacy Policy applies to everybody who interacts with us online or otherwise.
 Because different portions of the Privacy Policy will apply differently to the various groups who interact with us, we have tried to clearly categorize the types of Data we process and how we do so.
-If you have any questions about this Privacy Policy or how we handle your Data, please email us at [email protected].
+If you have any questions about this Privacy Policy or how we handle your Data, please email us at support@stukent.com.

 DESCRIPTION OF SERVICES